Bloisian

-Bloisian (Blésois in French) is a natural region of France located around the city of Blois (Loir-et-Cher).
+Bloisian (Blésois in French) is a natural region of France located around the city of Blois, Loir-et-Cher, Centre-Val de Loire.
 This term also refers to the locals living there.
 Historically, Bloisian was part of the County of Blois, and from 1498 part of the Orléanais province.

 Situation

 This natural region is located in the center of the Loir-et-Cher department.
 With Val de Loire orléanais, Val de Loire tourangeau and Val d'Anjou, it is part of a larger natural region called Val de Loire.

 Bloisian is between the following natural regions: